 You can have a lengthy and wide kayak that would seem to be roomy, but if the cockpit (the area that you sit in and the ‘inset mold’ part of the kayak) isn’t big enough and the fishing kayak is poorly constructed then you may not have room at all.

-The more chiseled out the cockpit is the more room you will have to put your gear, stretch out your legs, and
+The more chiseled out the cockpit is the more room you will have to put your gear, and stretch out your legs.

 As mentioned above you will find that fiberglass and Kevlar fishing kayaks both are lighter than the Polyethylene ones, but setting that aside and just looking at your own use case is just as important to consider.